Growing Tomatoes in NW London with Rhys Jaggar

 Finally, I have found that germinating seeds well means that plants are through between day 3 and day 7 in the main.
 If they are not, either your seeds are duff or you have not given them a good burst of heat above 20C.
 So the seeds are ready to transplant into 8cm pots from around day 6 - 10.

 Based on that a sowing date in the last week of March to the first week of April has proven to be the best for me.
+Of course, tomatoes can be sown earlier or later for specific reasons.
+Here are three reasons I may choose different sowing dates for a few plants:

 - Showing tomatoes in late July - to do this a sowing date in early March is preferable, giving 18-20 weeks of growing time before harvesting show tomatoes in late July;